joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/04/business/dealbook/how-to-fix-america.html?searchResultPosition=1

 **At Least 2 U.S. Marshals Are Shot in the Bronx**\
 `The marshals’ conditions weren’t immediately known after the shooting in the Wakefield neighborhood, officials said.
-One suspect was shot.`\
+One suspect was also wounded.`\
 https://nytimes.com/2020/12/04/nyregion/marshals-shot-bronx.html?searchResultPosition=2

 **Biden Asks Fauci to Stay, and Plans a Mask Plea**\